BLSQ/openhexa-pipelines/dhis2-extraction/README.md

 At least one data dimension is required: either `data-element`, `data-element-group`, `indicator`, or `indicator-group`. `dataset` can be used to fetch all the data elements belonging to a given DHIS2 dataset.

-At least one org unit dimension is required: either `org-unit`, `org-unit-group` or ´org-unit-level`.
+At least one org unit dimension is required: either `org-unit`, `org-unit-group` or `org-unit-level`.

 Dimension parameters (periods, org units, datasets, data elements, indicators, programs, etc) can be repeated any number of times.